SecureVibeBench: Benchmarking Secure Vibe Coding of AI Agents via Reconstructing Vulnerability-Introducing Scenarios

-\phead{Evaluation.} We evaluate generated code in~\name~from two perspectives, functionality and security, as detailed below.
+\phead{Input \& Output} For each task instance in~\name, the code agent is provided with a repository and one requirement in natural language, and it is required to generate a code patch to the code base.
+We utilize Docker~\citep{docker} to isolate project environments and provide an interactive interface for code agents.

-\textit{Functionality.} To evaluate the functionality of agent-generated code, we adopt \textit{differential testing}~\citep{mckeeman1998differential}, which checks whether the behavior of the generated patch matches that of the gold patch, i.e., the developers’ reference implementation.
-Specifically, we execute the repository’s official test suite on both versions (the repository with the gold patch and the one with the agent-generated patch).
-If the generated code fails any test case that the gold patch passes, we classify it as functionally \textit{incorrect}; otherwise, we deem it functionally \textit{correct}.
+\phead{Evaluation} We evaluate agent-generated code considering both security and functionality:

-\textit{Security.} In ARVO, each vulnerability is equipped with a PoC program, which crashes if the target vulnerability is present.
-We run these program to determine whether the agent-modified code base still contains the historical vulnerability.
-If the PoC detects the vulnerability and then crashes, we label the code as \textit{vulnerable}.
-Since each PoC targets only one specific vulnerability and cannot detect newly introduced issues, we also apply an SAST tool when the PoC does not crash.
-If the patched repository triggers new security warnings compared to its pre-patched version, we classify it as \textit{suspicious}, indicating potential risks.
-These cases are not marked as \textit{vulnerable} because SAST tools may yield false positives~\citep{li2023comparison,li2025understanding}; instead, they are treated as suspected vulnerabilities for further inspection.
-Patches identified as neither vulnerable nor suspicious are regarded as \textit{secure} in~\name.
+\textit{Security.} We evaluate the security of generated code from two levels: (i) if it contains the specific vulnerability of the gold patch, and (ii) if the agent introduces new security risks other than that vulnerability.
+For (i), we utilize the PoV program provided in the vulnerability database.
+It provides us with a binary result (\textit{vulnerable} or not) on whether one specific vulnerability (in the gold patch) exists in the generated code.
+Since one PoV only targets a specific vulnerability and cannot detect new security issues, we also apply an SAST tool to mitigate the issue for (ii).
+If SAST detects new security risks in the generated code, we mark it as \textit{suspicious}.
+We do not treat it as \textit{vulnerable} because SAST may yield false alarms~\citep{li2023comparison,li2025understanding, huang2026finding}; Agent-generated patches identified as neither vulnerable nor suspicious are regarded as \textit{secure} in~\name.